dwengovzw/learning_content/learning_objects/english/exercises/general/0022_wacht_oef2/index.md

 ]
 teacher_exclusive: false
 ---
-## Wacht
+## Delay

-OPGAVE 2
+EXERCISE 2

-Maak een reclamebord voor de UGent en dwengo.
-De namen moeten afwisselend verschijnen in een interval van 5 seconden.
-Zorg er ook voor dat de namen gecentreerd zijn (één regel op het lcd-scherm kan een maximum van 16 karakters tonen).
+Create an advertisement board for UGent and Dwengo.
+The names should alternate on the LCD screen in an interval of 5 seconds.
+Also, make sure the names are centered (one line on the LCD screen can show a maximum of 16 characters).